shreya-S51/IEEE-MegaProject/README.md

 ## Data Description:
-1. To predict number of dengue cases: We used web scrapping in order to find the number of monthly dengue cases and climate details (precipitation, humidity and temperature) in    Delhi.
+1. To predict number of dengue cases- We used web scrapping in order to find the number of monthly dengue cases and climate details (precipitation, humidity and temperature) in    Delhi.
-2. To obtain sattelite data: We used QGIS to extract Senital 2 sattelite images
+2. To obtain sattelite data- We used QGIS to extract Senital 2 sattelite images

 ## Model Description: